 #6.
 Develop a bottoms up forecast independently, based on inputs from your team/business units or through your analysis in step #1

 Our time series forecast indicates a growth potential of 15% YoY in 2019.
 It is always good to develop another forecast to sense check our results.
 In most organizations, teams would provide a bottoms up forecast based on their knowledge of their accounts, opportunities in the pipeline and other factors.
 Let’s assume we receive $13.5M (+10% YoY) through our bottoms up process.

 #7.
 Review the gap between our forecast and the bottoms up projections and establish goals

 In this last step, we will put all this together to establish the firm’s goals/ targets.
 This is more Art than science.
 We will cover this in a separate article in more detail.
 But the general intuition is that if we now have 2 sets of numbers, a lower bottoms up from teams/ business units of +10% YoY, and a higher Prophet forecast of +15% YoY, managers would then review their findings in step #1 to decide how conservative or aggressive they need to be.
-In some firms, they may pick a lower number say a +12% YoY, and set that as their base target, and use +15% as the stretch goal, and establish additional rewards and bonuses to incentivize the teams to aim higher.
+In some firms, they may pick a growth target in between, say a +12% YoY, and set that as their base target, and use +15% as the stretch goal, and establish additional rewards and bonuses to incentivize the teams to aim higher.
 There could also be cases where the managers have access to additional confidential information, like a one-off product issue or recall, that may negatively affect the next year’s performance, in which case, they may even decide to go below the bottoms up.
 There is clearly no perfect answer.
-However, a time series forecast at least gives you a possible range of values to use for your decision making.
+However, a time series forecast at least gives you a good starting point, to use for your decision making.